Violet-Evergarden704/python/lec13.md

 `list.pop(index)`
 Removes and returns the element at the specified index.
 By default, it removes and returns the last element of the list.

+Discussion 4 has many examples of recursion, refer to it if necessary.